Thứ Sáu, 26 tháng 11, 2010

 More images and more about the proposal after the break.

-The SUTD will be ’s fourth and most prestigious university offering four key academic pillars: Architecture and Sustainable Design (ASD), Engineering Product Development (EPD), Engineering Systems and Design (ESD) and Information Systems Technology and Design (ISTD).
+The SUTD will be Singapore’s fourth and most prestigious university offering four key academic pillars: Architecture and Sustainable Design (ASD), Engineering Product Development (EPD), Engineering Systems and Design (ESD) and Information Systems Technology and Design (ISTD).
 The campus is organized around two main axes; the living and learning spines which overlap to create a central point, binding together all corners of the SUTD.
 These thoroughfares create a 24/7 campus of seamless connectivity, enhancing direct interaction through both proximity and transparency.
 In turn, an open forum of learning is established by bringing professionals, alumni, students, and faculty together to interact both on an academic and a social level.

 The proposal experiments with incorporating a non-linear connective relationship between the students, faculty as well as they spaces they interact with.

-van Berkel explaines, “The main aim of the design for the University of Technology and Design was to create a campus that celebrates both teaching and learning in an open and transparent way.
+van Berkel explaines, “The main aim of the design for the Singapore University of Technology and Design was to create a campus that celebrates both teaching and learning in an open and transparent way.
 The network of horizontal, vertical and diagonal vistas within the double quadrant organization of the campus enables professors, students and faculty members to see, meet and communicate with each other through a network of crossing points, presenting opportunities for continuous interaction and exchange.”

 Project Information: